 In our case, we have previously set the label

 our web servers.
 Using this label we can now create a rule and set the Conditions to this label:

 After you have activated the rule you have just created, search in the Quicksearch

-checked, because the expiration dates of their certificates are slightly
+websites were checked, because the expiration dates of their certificates are slightly

 Important: Note that for active checks, not only the first rule to which the conditions apply is evaluated, but rather all rules for which the conditions for a host apply!
 Only in this way is it possible to set up multiple services on one host.